Dherse/magritte/doc/extensions/khr_performance_query/VkPerformanceCounterKHR.md

 - [`unit`] is a [`PerformanceCounterUnitKHR`] specifying the unit that the counter data will record.
 - [`scope`] is a [`PerformanceCounterScopeKHR`] specifying the scope that the counter belongs to.
 - [`storage`] is a [`PerformanceCounterStorageKHR`] specifying the storage type that the counter’s data uses.
-- [`uuid`] is an array of size `VK_UUID_SIZE`, containing 8-bit values that represent a universally unique identifier for the counter of the physical device.
+- [`uuid`] is an array of size [`UUID_SIZE`], containing 8-bit values that represent a universally unique identifier for the counter of the physical device.

 # Description
 ## Valid Usage (Implicit)